Members

 [ More ]

-His current research is focused on international business, global economic governance, export finance and climate cooperation.
-Publications include Export Finance and The Green Transition (Global Policy, 2022), The Handbook of Global Trade Policy (editor, Wiley, 2020), Innovationen für eine digitale Wirtschaft (contributing author, Springer, 2020) and Beyond Gridlock (contributing author, Polity, 2017).
-He regularly speaks at international academic and practitioner conferences as well as international fora such as the OECD and the WTO, gave evidence at the UK Houses of Parliament and has long lasting experience as an economic adviser in WTO disputes.
+His current research is focused on export finance and climate cooperation, as well as international business and global economic governance.
+Publications include the Elgar Encyclopedia of Public Management (contributing author, Edward Elgar, 2022), The Handbook of Global Trade Policy (editor, Wiley, 2020), Innovationen für eine digitale Wirtschaft (contributing author, Springer, 2020) and Beyond Gridlock (contributing author, Polity, 2017).
+He regularly speaks at international academic and practitioner conferences as well as international fora such as G20, the OECD and the WTO, was invited to give expert evidence to the UK Parliament and has long lasting experience as an economic adviser in WTO disputes.

 Prof. Dr. Philipp Eudelle